dataset-ninja/rocole/README.md

-# rocole
+# A robusta coffee leaf images dataset

-RoCoLe: A robusta coffee leaf images dataset
+RoCoLe is a dataset for semantic segmentation, object detection, instance segmentation tasks.